AndrewFlores23/AndrewFlores23/README.md

 # **Introduction**
 Hey there!
-My name is Andrew Flores I'm an up-and-coming computer programmer and amateur musician.
+My name is Andres Flores I'm an up-and-coming computer programmer and amateur musician.

 This page is here to serve as a sort of library for personal projects involving Computer Science, Music Production, and other related endeavors I have worked on throughout my personal life and High School career.